 Paris, He Said (Bloomsbury USA, May 2015 & Bloomsbury UK, Oct.
 2015) is a novel set mostly in contemporary Paris, and focuses on a woman in her early 30s who accepts the invitation of an older man who offers her time and financial support to live with him in Paris and work as an artist.

-Little Known Facts (Bloomsbury Circus [UK], January 2013, Bloomsbury USA, February 2013), recently named a Top Ten Debut Novel of 2013 by Booklist and Best New Book by a Local Author by Chicago Magazine
+Little Known Facts (Bloomsbury Circus [UK], January 2013, Bloomsbury USA, February 2013), named a Top Ten Debut Novel of 2013 by Booklist, Best New Book by a Local Author by Chicago Magazine and winner of the 2013 Society of Midland Authors award for best adult fiction.

 A READER REVIEW FOR THE UK EDITION